Mellanox/libvma/README.txt

 VMA_CQ_KEEP_QP_FULL
 If disabled (default), CQ will not try to compensate for each poll on the receive path.
-It will use a "debth" to remember how many WRE miss from each QP to fill it when buffers become avilable.
+It will use a "debt" to remember how many WRE miss from each QP to fill it when buffers become available.
 If enabled, CQ will try to compensate QP for each polled receive completion.
 If buffers are short it will re-post a recently completed buffer.
 This causes a packet drop and will be monitored in the vma_stats.